List of MC Alger seasons

 Mouloudia Club d'Alger is an Algerian professional football club based in Algiers, Algiers Province.
 The club was formed in Casbah in 1921 as Mouloudia Chaàbia d'Alger, and played their first competitive match in 1921, when they entered the 1921–22 Ligue d'Alger Troisième Division.
 This list details MC Alger's achievements in major competitions, together with the top scorers for each season.

-The club has won a total of 21 major trophies, including the national championship 7 times also won the Algerian Cup a record 8 times, the Algerian Super Cup a record 3 times, and the Algerian League Cup 2 times MC Alger won the CAF Champions League 1 times.
+The club has won a total of 20 major trophies, including the national championship 7 times also won the Algerian Cup a record 8 times, the Algerian Super Cup a record 3 times, the Algerian League Cup 1 times MC Alger won the CAF Champions League 1 times.
 The club has also never been out of the top two divisions of Algerian football since entering the Football League.

 This is a list of the seasons played by MC Alger from 1962 when the club first entered a league competition to the most recent seasons.
 The club's achievements in all major national and international competitions as well as the top scorers are listed.
 Top scorers in bold were also top scorers of Ligue 1.
 The list is separated into three parts, coinciding with the three major episodes of Algerian football: